mhm-ufz/mHM/INSTALL.md

 Troubleshooting:
 ================

+**cmake** is far from being my main task, so it will probably take a while until I can track a problem.
+Nonetheless, I would be happy having bug reports.
+Feel free to write an email to <mailto:maren.kaluza@ufz.de> if there are any bugs, remarks or questions.

+### MacOS, homebrew

 On brew/homebrew setup MacOS systems a working nf-config is not yet available at this time.
 Execute:

     nf-config --all

 and if it says something like "is not implemented yet" the issue is not solved yet.
 But it is on my tracklist.

-In any other case feel free to write an email to <mailto:maren.kaluza@ufz.de>.

-**cmake** is far from being my main task, so it will probably take a while until I can track a problem.
-Nonetheless, I would be happy having bug reports.
+### cygwin

+If libraries are not found, the problem can be:
+- you accidentally tried to use commands within the cmd shell and not within the cygwin shell
+- your cygwin setup might be broken.
+Try deinstalling, following the instructions <https://cygwin.com/faq/faq.html#faq.setup.uninstall-service>, and reinstalling again.